BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 write.csv(data_wilcox_shannon_month_full2, file.path("./2_Alpha_div_results" , "Data_wilcox_shannon_month.csv"))
 ```

-Now let's do the same with the Pielou and the Chao1 indices !
+Now let's do the same with the Pielou and the Chao1 indices!

 <details>